Aliases for NTS Gene

 Previous GeneCards Identifiers for NTS Gene

 This gene encodes a common precursor for two peptides, neuromedin N and neurotensin.
 Neurotensin is a secreted tridecapeptide, which is widely distributed throughout the central nervous system, and may function as a neurotransmitter or a neuromodulator.
 It may be involved in dopamine-associated pathophysiological events, in the maintenance of gut structure and function, and in the regulation of fat metabolism.
 Neurotensin also exhibits antimicrobial activity against bacteria and fungi.
 Tissue-specific processing may lead to the formation in some tissues of larger forms of neuromedin N and neurotensin.
 The large forms may represent more stable peptides that are also biologically active. [provided by RefSeq, Oct 2014]

 GeneCards Summary for NTS Gene

 NTS (Neurotensin) is a Protein Coding gene.
-Diseases associated with NTS include Dumping Syndrome and Duodenogastric Reflux.
-Among its related pathways are Peptide ligand-binding receptors and Interleukin-3, 5 and GM-CSF signaling.
+Diseases associated with NTS include Dumping Syndrome and Postgastrectomy Syndrome.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include neuropeptide hormone activity.

 UniProtKB/Swiss-Prot for NTS Gene